KRI Brawijaya: Construction and career

 The ship was renamed as KRI Brawijaya (320) on 29 January 2025 at a ceremony in Muggiano shipyard.
 Brawijaya was handed over to the Indonesian Navy and commissioned on 2 July 2025 at the Muggiano shipyard, its first Commander being Colonel John David Nalasakti Sondakh.
 The ship was assigned to the 2nd Fleet Command, based in Surabaya.
 Brawijaya departed La Spezia and sailed for Indonesia on 29 July and planned to arrive in Surabaya on 10 September.

+Brawijaya was delivered to the Indonesian Navy in its initial "Light+" configuration.
+However, Indonesia has indicated interest on upgrading the ship to the "Full" configuration.